arank/marauders-map/README.md

 # The Marauders Map

+### ATTENTION: DUE TO THE OVERWHELMING RESPONSE TO THIS EXTENSION AND ITS CORRESPONDING BLOG POST MAPBOX HAS DEACTIVATED THE ### API KEY IN THIS REPO.
+TO MAKE IT FUNCTIONAL AGAIN YOU MUST GO INTO src/fb/content.js AND CHANGE L.mapbox.accessToken
+### AND map_id TO BE YOUR OWN (WHICH CAN BE GENERATED AT mapbox.com

 ## How do I install this?
 You can get this extension on the Chrome webstore here: https://chrome.google.com/webstore/detail/marauders-map/mliofombcghaamgjkmmmmlepkiacdhkh